Project

 Actions #3

-Updated by Chris Stein over 5 years ago
+Updated by Chris Stein almost 6 years ago

 Boone, thanks for laying it out like this.
 I agree generally with your strategy and timeline.
 My only addition would be that we should have some kind of similar explanation for users on the site in the documentation and we consider not only the usual promotion but some kind of mass communication like a mass email or banner on the site.